JamesClonk/k8s-infrastructure/README.md

 ## Configuration

 The provided default configuration inside `configuration.env.sh` is aimed at provisioning and using a type *CX31* or higher Hetzner Cloud virtual machine, with at least 4 CPUs and 8GB of memory.
-A *CX31* costs ~10€ per month and is billed hourly, which makes it very cherap and super convenient for testing purposes.
+A *CX31* costs ~10€ per month and is billed hourly, which makes it a very cheap and super convenient option for testing purposes.
 If you want to use a lower spec machine then you should also adjust resource values for some of the included components, mainly to reduce their memory footprint.
-To do so simply go through each sub-directory and check their respective `values.yml`, if it contains a `__.resources.__` section you can adjust the values there.
+To do so simply go through each subdirectory and check their respective `values.yml`, if it contains a `__.resources.__` section you can adjust the values there.

 #### postgres

 Adjust `postgres.resources.memory_in_mb` to `256` for a minimal database sizing.
 You can disable the periodic backups by setting `pgbackup.enabled` to `false`, as each backup job can consume up to 1GB of memory while it is running.
-You can also configure the backup jobs maximum memory consumption via `pgbackup.resources.memory_in_mb`, though decreasing this values to something too low will cause the backup to fail and crash if it runs out of memory while creating a database dump.
+You can also configure the backup jobs maximum memory consumption via `pgbackup.resources.memory_in_mb`, though decreasing this value to something too low will cause the backup to fail and crash if it runs out of memory while creating a database dump.

 #### prometheus